bigskysoftware/htmx/www/events.md

 ## Events

 Htmx provides an extensive events system that can be used to modify and enhance behavior.

+All events contain a `detail` object, with at least an `elt` key that is the event target (so also accessible via `event.target`)

 Events are listed below.

 ### <a name="afterOnLoad.htmx"></a> Event - [`afterOnLoad.htmx`](#afterOnLoad.htmx)